← Back to Chat

 How often does UptimeRobot check my website?

 The free plan checks every 5 minutes.
 Paid Solo and Team plans check every 1 minute, and Enterprise plans offer 30-second check intervals.
-Checks run from 16+ global locations simultaneously to reduce false positives.
+All checks run from 16+ global locations simultaneously to confirm issues before alerting you, reducing false positives.

 What integrations does UptimeRobot support?

 UptimeRobot supports 12 official integrations including email, SMS, Slack, Microsoft Teams, Telegram, Discord, PagerDuty, webhooks, and Zapier.
-The free plan includes 5 integrations, Solo adds 9, and Team and Enterprise plans unlock all 12.
+The free plan includes 5 integrations, Solo plans unlock 9, and Team and Enterprise plans get all 12.

 Is UptimeRobot easy to set up?

 Extremely easy.
 Most users report setup takes about 30 seconds per monitor — just paste your URL, choose your alert contacts, and you're done.
 No server installations or technical knowledge required.
-Capterra reviewers give it a 4.8 out of 5 for ease of use.
+Capterra reviewers give it a 4.8 out of 5 specifically for ease of use (Capterra, 2026).

 Can I create branded status pages with UptimeRobot?

 Yes.
-The free plan includes one basic status page, while paid plans offer custom domains, branding, password protection, multilingual translations, email subscriber notifications, and full whitelabeling.
-Team plans support up to 100 branded status pages.
+The free plan includes one basic status page.
+Paid plans offer custom domains, branding, password protection, multilingual translations, email subscriber notifications, and full whitelabeling.
+Team plans support up to 100 branded status pages, which is ideal for agencies managing multiple clients.

 Does UptimeRobot monitor SSL certificates?

-Yes, on paid plans.
+Yes, on all paid plans.
 UptimeRobot automatically tracks your SSL certificate expiration dates and sends alerts 30, 14, and 7 days before expiry.
-This prevents the surprisingly common problem of sites going down because someone forgot to renew their certificate.
+This prevents the surprisingly common problem of websites going down because someone forgot to renew their certificate.

 Can I cancel UptimeRobot anytime?

 Yes.
 All paid plans come with a 10-day money-back guarantee, and you can cancel anytime without penalty.
-Your account will continue working until the end of your current billing period, then revert to the free plan.
+Your account continues working until the end of your billing period, then reverts to the free plan with up to 50 monitors.

 Does UptimeRobot have a mobile app?

 Yes.
-UptimeRobot offers full-featured mobile apps for both iOS and Android that let you create, edit, and delete monitors on the go — not just view dashboards.
-Push notifications alert you to downtime instantly on your phone.
+UptimeRobot offers full-featured mobile apps for both iOS and Android.
+You can create, edit, and delete monitors on the go — not just view dashboards.
+Push notifications alert you to downtime instantly on your phone, which is critical when issues happen outside business hours.